-The main purpose of the Montessori method is to develop an environment where the child can unfold spontaneously and manifest the greater person within.
-The Montessori teacher – called the Guide – studies the developing life and how to best aid in its development.
+The main purpose of the Montessori method is to provide an environment where the child can unfold spontaneously and manifest the greater person within.
+The Montessori teacher – called the Guide – studies the developing life and how to best aid in his or her development.
 It is a preparation for a lifetime of learning.

 Montessori Primary School Is Different from Other Preschools